armancohan/arxiv-tools/README.md

 `s3cmd --configure`

-3- Get the list of files (in the manifest)
+3- Get the manifest files:

 The complete set of arXiv files available from Amazon S3 in requester pays buckets.
 The files are in .tar format each with ~500MB size.
 You need to have the keys to these chunks to be able to download them.
 The complete list of these keys is provided in the `manifest` files.
 First download the manifests: